Floodplain Regulations Committee

 Class 4: Fort Collins, CO

 The following link provides a bibliography of papers, reports, websites and other resources on a variety of shoreline management topics including regulatory approaches and model ordinances.

 The State of North Carolina has developed model ordinances that enforce higher regulatory standards.
 The model ordinance and Guidebook Safer Development in Flood-prone Areas – A Guidebook for Community Officials.

 State of North Carolina

-The Floodplain Regulations Committee met on June 12, 2006 at the annual conference in Albuquerque, NM.
-Also, the Committee participated in an ASFPM Policy Committee retreat in Rhode Island October on 28-30.
-2006.
+The Floodplain Regulations Committee met June 12, 2006 at the annual conference in Albuquerque, NM.
+Also, the committee participated in an ASFPM policy committee retreat in Rhode Island Oct.
+28-30, 2006.

 Current Committee Topics

-The Committee has been asked to look into potential conflicts with the way different regulations/codes/guidance docs treat certain V-Zone fill/obstruction issues.
-The concern is over outcomes which actually cause the potential for additional vulnerability.
+The committee has been asked to look into potential conflicts with the way different regulations/codes/guidance docs treat certain V-Zone fill/obstruction issues.
+The concern is over outcomes that actually cause the potential for additional vulnerability.

 2007 Committee Meeting